pedroHenrique57/pedroHenrique57/README.md

   <h2>Hi folks!
 How are y'all doing?
 This is my github page i hope you like it! :)</h2>
   <ul>
    <li>
-    <p>🔭 I’m currently studying to work as a Developer!</p>
+    <p>🔭 I'm currently studying the 1st semester of Systems Analysis and Development, studying hard to work as a Fullstack Backend Specialist Developer!</p>
    </li>
    <li>
-    <p>🌱 I’m currently studying to be a java full stack developer.</p>
+    <p>🌱 I’m currently studying Java API Rest, Design Patterns and Software Architecture to improve my skills.</p>
    </li>
    <li>
-    <p>👯 I’m looking to collaborate on projects that contain Angular, API RESTful in java, php and Apache httpd to improve my hardskill.
+    <p>👯 I'm looking to collaborate on projects that contain Angular and RESTful APIs in Java to improve my collaboration skills and Hardskills.
     </p>
    </li>
    <li>
-    <p>🤔 I’m looking for help with php and Apache httpd.</p>
+    <p>🤔 I'm looking for help with NoSQL database and creating custom SQL commands in Java using Spring.</p>
    </li>
    <li>
     <p>💬 Ask me about my soft skills, I will be glad to answer you!</p>